Australian Property Journal’s sales and leasing transactions wrap

-APJ'S daily wrap up of commercial property investment sales, as well as leasing transactions across Australia.
-Feature your deals in the daily wrap, submit transactions to news@australianpropertyjournal.com.au, sponsorship opportunities available contact marketing@australianpropertyjournal.com.au Office Glenelg, SA A fully leased commercial property at 6 & 8 Moseley Street has sold for $5 million, reflecting a yield […]
+APJ'S daily wrap up of development site, rural and commercial property investment sales, as well as leasing transactions across Australia.
+Feature your deals in the daily wrap, submit transactions to news@australianpropertyjournal.com.au, sponsorship opportunities available contact marketing@australianpropertyjournal.com.au Rural and Agriculture Manning Valley, NSW Gateway Farms has spent $5.9 million on adjoining properties in NSW’s Mid […]

 Thank you for reading...